-Notes to Financial Statements For the Years Ended December 31, 2021 and 2020
+Notes to Financial Statements For the Years Ended December 31, 2022 and 2021

 Bingo - Revenue generated from Bingo games conducted twice a week, Tuesdays and Thursdays.
+There were no Bingo revenue for the years ended December 31, 2022 and 2021.